Fujifilm X-M5 review – a tiny powerhouse of a vlogging camera

 • 8fps / 30fps for up to 173 JPEGs

 The X-M5 packs a lot of power for such a small camera, but there are also compromises.
-For example, it can shoot up to 8fps continuous burst sequences (using the mechanical shutter) or 30fps (with the electronic shutter), but the X-S20 is able to squeeze out more frames.
+For example, like the X-S20 it can shoot up to 8fps continuous burst sequences (using the mechanical shutter) or 30fps (with the electronic shutter), but the pricier model is able to squeeze out more frames.

 Both cameras use the same processor, so I can only assume that the limited performance of the X-M5 – a still respectable 173 JPEGs or 25 raws in continuous high mode – is due to the fact that it records onto UHS-I SD memory cards, while the X-S20 is compatible with the faster UHS-II SD-type memory card.
 The X-M5 is no slouch by any means, but it's a shame that it isn't compatible with the latest SD cards.

-Fujifilm has equipped the X-M5 with its best autofocus system with its latest subject-detection algorithms, including animal eye AF and touch tracking autofocus for video.
-In fact, it's better than higher-end Fujifilm cameras right now, although some of those cameras, like the X-H2S, will be improved with this latest algorithm via a firmware update.
+Fujifilm has equipped the X-M5's autofocus system with its latest subject-detection algorithms, including animal eye AF and touch tracking autofocus for video.
+In fact, it's better than Fujifilm X-S20 right now, although we were told that the X-S20 will be improved with this latest algorithm via a firmware update.

 For me, a major downside to the X-M5 is that it lacks in-body image stabilization.
 To be clear, I wouldn't expect such a feature in a beginner camera given that you won't find it at this price point anywhere else.
 It just feels like a video-focused camera can really benefit from it, and if I was getting serious about video I'd turn my attention to the X-S20 instead.

 If you want steady video, say for handheld vlogs, your frame will be cropped.
 That means you need a seriously wide-angle lens to fit yourself in the shot, otherwise vlogging won't really be possible with DIS employed.
 Alternatively, you can buy a gimbal to stabilize footage and keep DIS switched off.
-However, adding a gimbal pushes the price up, perhaps to the point where you might as well have bought the X-S20.
+However, adding a gimbal pushes the price up, perhaps to the point where you might as well have bought the X-S20 in the first place.

 Audio recording quality is impressive.
 The X-M5 features three directional mics (there are two on the X-S20 and X-T30 II) that can be isolated or used together – so for example you can have the mics picking up just your voice vlogging, or audio from in front of and behind the camera for the camera-person and subject conversing, or complete surround sound that captures the ambient sound too.

-Fujifilm says the X-M5 has an improved wind filter – though I can't vouch for how this has been improved from my limited testing – plus 'steady state' noise reduction.
+Fujifilm says the X-M5 has an improved wind filter – though I can't vouch for how this has been improved from my testing – plus 'steady state' noise reduction.
 There's a mic input too, should you need even better audio recording.
+I attached a receiver into the mic input and did some vlogging with the wireless mic attached to my clothing, and the whole experience was flawlessly smooth.

 Fujifilm X-M5: image and video quality